dmcalli2/malnutrition/Scripts/01_maln.md

 Combine approaches 1 and 3, where assuming random effects for effect of malnutrition, and random effects for proportion in each malnutrition category.

+Uncomment `mcmcplot(as.mcmc(mode4_bugs))` to see model diagnostics.Look
+reasonable to me without too much autocorrelation.
+Chains appear to converge.

 ``` r
 list_data4_openbugs <- c(list_data3_openbugs, list_data4[c("n_complete2a", "n_complete2b",